Helping clients get and stay sober

 Abstinence vs. Harm Reduction

 Residential drug rehabilitation programs are either abstinence-based or harm-reductive.
 The abstinence approach requires the client to cease using drugs and alcohol completely.
 No exceptions.
 The harm-reduction approach will substitute drugs such as methadone or Suboxone for heroin use to wean the client off of the harder substance.
 Clients in harm reduction programs will sometimes use the substituted drug permanently.
-Granite Recovery Centers is an abstinence-based treatment program model and clients are expected to remain substance free throughout treatment and beyond.
+At Granite Recovery Centers, we create a treatment plan that draws from both approaches to help every client remain substance-free throughout treatment and beyond.

 Recovery Goal-Setting and Discharge Planning